bparanj/crystal/programming/iac/docs/basics/traefic.md

 6. Metrics and Monitoring: Traefik integrates with popular monitoring systems, such as Prometheus and Datadog, to provide insights into the performance and health of your services.
 It exposes metrics related to request rates, latencies, and errors, enabling you to monitor and troubleshoot your application effectively.

-7. Multi-Protocol Support: Traefik supports multiple protocols, including HTTP, HTTPS, TCP, and UDP.
-It can route and load balance traffic for various types of services, including web applications, APIs, databases, and more.
+7. Multi-Protocol Support: Traefik supports multiple protocols,  HTTP, HTTPS, TCP, and UDP.
+It can route and load balance traffic for various types of services,  web applications, APIs, databases, and more.

 By addressing these challenges, Traefik simplifies the deployment, scaling, and management of microservices and containerized applications.
 It provides a powerful and flexible solution for routing and load balancing traffic in dynamic and distributed environments.